-A business unit with a proficient design but lacking in key manufacturing skills or bandwidth to handle large consignments might seek to enter into contract with a manufacturer that is skilled at the manufacturing process.
+A business unit with a proficient design but lacking in key manufacturing skills or bandwidth to handle large consignments might seek to enter into a contract with a manufacturer that is skilled at the manufacturing process.
 A manufacturer may outsource one or more tasks of the production process to a third party.
 From designing to the end product, any scaled-down process that is outsourced would be bound by Contract Manufacturing.
-In simple words, production of goods by one firm under the label/brand of other, mutually benefiting each other.
+In simple words, the production of goods by one firm under the label/brand of the other, mutually benefiting each other.

 Process of a Contract

-- Decreased labour cost-if the manufacturer belongs to a lower labour cost region, then cost of production reduces drastically.
+- Decreased labour cost-if the manufacturer belongs to a lower labour cost region, then the cost of production reduces drastically.

-- Operational advantages, when the demand for product increases or if the product has seasonal demand, the business can outsource production only for the specific period resulting in cost saving.
+- Operational advantages, when the demand for a product increases or if the product has seasonal demand, the business can outsource production only for the specific period resulting in cost saving.

 - Reduced inventory costs, outsourcing the processes would eliminate inventory space necessity.
-For example, manufactured parts can be forwarded to a copacker/ contact packager, an expertise in packaging and directly shipped to market.
+For example, manufactured parts can be forwarded to a copacker/ contact packager, expertise in packaging and directly shipped to market.

 - Reduced material costs, a manufacturer might produce the same or similar products for various companies resulting in economies of scale due to bulk purchase.

 - Shipping, outsourcing the manufacturer from a low labour cost region can involve shipping costs or even damages to products whilst shipping which might not turn out to be economical.

 - Risks, distant location can cause a barrier in communication, day to day control or quality control.
 Manufacturers having clients of similar field can cause issues of having competitors as clients which might also result in losing commercial or technical information.

 - Complexities, having multiple CM’s can make a business model inefficient and complex if one of the CM fails to abide by the delivery time.
 This would result in a delay in the entire production processes.